ImAKappa/ImaginaryCTF2024/writeups/web-p2c/WRITEUP.md

 3. ...?
 4. Profit 💸💸💸

-## Setup local testing environment
+## Setup Local Testing Environment

 First things first, we should setup a local testing environment.
 This lets us rapidly prototype exploits without spamming the actual challenge server with unhelpful requests.